 DTS machines have typically been used with High Output tampers on plain line sections of track to achieve high-speed handbacks.

-Our High Output track renewals team was recently awarded the British Council Sword of Honour, and the team’s work contributed to Network Rail (High Output) being voted Recycler of the Year 2016 – read more here.
+Our High Output track renewals team was recently awarded the British Council Sword of Honour, and the team’s work contributed to Network Rail (High Output) being voted Recycler of the Year 2016 – Find out more about our rewards.